denis-onder/ts-node-api-boilerplate/DOCS.md

 - `npm start` - Runs the compile script and starts the Node server.
 - `npm run dev` - Runs the Node server from the uncompiled source code.
 - `npm test` - Runs the test suite.
+- `npm run scss` - Compiles the SCSS code to CSS.
+- `npm run scss:watch` - Runs the SCSS compiler in watch mode.

 ---